-- Students are permitted to DECLARE two credits per year as "no count" courses for the purposes of class rank computation if they have a total of 6 other scheduled courses per semester for credit.
-Grades for these courses will be issued, credits granted, and the record of the course will still appear on the official transcript - Students are permitted to DECLARE one credit per year as "no count" courses for the purposes of class rank computation if they have a total of if they have a total of 6 other scheduled courses per semester for credit.
-Grades for these courses will be issued, credits granted, and the record of the course will still appear on the official transcript. - The purpose of declared courses is to allow students to take courses offered at a non-weighted level without negatively impacting the weighted GPA.
-Most elective courses are offered without weighted grading. - We encourage students to take elective courses in their fields of interest, and this provision allows this to occur without compromising a student's class rank and GPA. - Students do not have to declare any courses, but it is an option for all students that meet the criteria.
+• The purpose of declared courses is to permit students to take courses offered at a non-weighted level. • For the purpose of class rank computation, students are permitted to DECLARE up to two credits per year as "no count" courses for the purpose of class rank computation.
+Grades for these courses will be issued, credits granted, and the record of the course will still appear on the official transcript.

+- We encourage students to take elective courses in their fields of interest, and this provision allows this to occur without compromising a student's class rank and GPA. - Students do not have to declare any courses, but it is an option for all students that meet the criteria.
 The course(s) must be declared for both semesters of the 2024-25 school year by Friday, September 13th, 2024 at 3:00 p.m.